pencil-code/pencil-code/doc/paper/paper.md

 Among the currently 83 developers with check-in permission, there are currently 16 owners who can give others check-in permission.
 Of the developers, 34 have done more than 34 commits.
+%JS: is -> are
+%Further developments and interactions between developers and users is Further developments and interactions between developers and users are
+%JS.
-Further developments and interactions between developers and users is being promoted through annual user meetings since 2004 and a newsletters since 2020.
+being promoted through annual user meetings since 2004 and a newsletters since 2020.
 Since 2016, a steering committee of five elected owners reviews the